 Our lead Australian fixed income portfolio manager discusses her intermediate-term outlook for the bond market “down under.”

-As has long been our view, disappointing economic data should not worry investors in Japanese risk assets very much at all.
+Once again, as has long been our view, disappointing macro-data should not worry investors in Japanese risk assets very much at all.